hulla-bulla/yt/README.md

 Then run ```yt``` in a terminal to use the app.

+> NOTE: the youtube link needs to be in quotes on windows like -> "https://www.youtube.com/watch?v=FRpq7o1mKXY" instead of https://www.youtube.com/watch?v=FRpq7o1mKXY

 ```
 yt --help          # view help
 yt clips --help    # view help for specific command